-By 1871 all of the remaining members of Henry and Jane Ponting's family (aside from Ashfield who was in Devon) seemed to have moved to London and to have began work in the drapery business.
+By 1871 all the remaining members of Henry and Jane Ponting's family (aside from Ashfield who was in Devon) seemed to have moved to London and to have begun work in the drapery business.

 The Pontings were by no means the first of a new generation of entrepreneurs to arrive in the city to set up shop.
 One of the earlier arrivals was Peter Robinson, the son of a Yorkshire haberdasher who had opened a linen drapers shop in Oxford Street in 1833, but it was not until 1850 and 1860's that the first department stores began to appear.

 William Whiteley arrived in London in 1855 and having worked his way through a number of traditional positions within the industry he set up on his own in Westbourne Grove in 1863.
 John Lewis came to London from Somerset and after working as a buyer for Peter Robinson he set up in business in 1864.
 John Barker came to London in 1858 and following employment with Spencer, Turner and Boldero, went to work for William Whiteley, only to set up on his own in Kensington High Street in 1870 when Whiteley refused to make him a partner.
 Whilst Whiteley and others are considered the forerunners of the "department store" this does not undermine the achievements of the Ponting Brothers.

 Much of what follows, particularly in relation to the premises from which Ponting's operated comes from the "Survey of London' Volume 42 - Kensington Square to Earl's Court (1986)" .